Climate change could trigger a global food crisis, new U.N. report says

 The report from the Intergovernmental Panel on Climate Change examined how agriculture will be affected by global warming, as well as how food production and other changes in land use are expected to contribute to climate change in the future.

-The panel concluded that if average global temperatures rise 2 degrees Celsius over the pre-industrial average — something that previous IPCC reports have suggested could happen by the end of the century — the risk of food supply instabilities “are projected to be very high,” according to the report, which was authored by more than 100 scientists from around the world.
+The panel concluded that if average global temperatures rise 2 degrees Celsius over the pre-industrial average — something that previous reports by the panel have suggested could happen by the end of the century — the risk of food supply instabilities “are projected to be very high,” according to the report, which was written by more than 100 scientists from around the world.

 One of the key ways food production could be affected is by extreme weather events.
 Studies have shown that climate change is increasing both the frequency and severity of extreme weather, causing more intense downpours during storms or lengthening extreme heat waves, for example, which can disrupt crops or alter growing seasons.